“The Innernet” with artist Abbey Ryan

 All my best,

 P.S.
 If it’s helpful, in this video I talk about my approach to teaching painting:

 Abbey Ryan is an artist’s artist, known for her inspiring, illuminating, and supportive teaching approach.
 Abbey believes that life in a digital world means balancing a fulfilling life offline while at the same time embracing all that makes technology remarkable.

 Inspired by the “A Painting a Day” movement, Abbey started making daily paintings for her blog on 9/23/07.
-Nine years later, Abbey’s blog has had over a million visitors from over one hundred countries.
+Since then, Abbey’s blog has had over a million visitors from over one hundred countries.
 More importantly, painting has become part of her mindfulness practice and daily meditative time.
 Making a painting a day speaks to her interest in ritual, practice, classical still life and trompe l’oeil painting, in relation to the complexities of Internet globalization.
 Abbey’s paintings are in over 1,200 private and public collections all over the world.
 Her work has been exhibited in museums and galleries throughout the United States and Europe.

 Abbey’s paintings have been featured in O, The Oprah Magazine, Seth Godin’s bestseller, Linchpin: Are You Indispensible?, Brainard Carey’s Making It In the Art World, FOX’s Good Day Philadelphia, American Art Collector, Plein Air magazine, and BoingBoing, among countless others.
 Abbey was recently recognized as #5 on the list of “49 Creative Geniuses Who Use Blogging to Promote Their Art” by BoostBlogTraffic.